ReSurfEMG/ReSurfEMG/README.md

    * Linux users can create their own environment by hand (use install_dev as in setup).

 Option B: In theory if you want to work, but never develop, as a conda user with the stable version create an empty environment, and install
    there:

+   * Create a blank environment with python pinned to 3.8:

+     ```sh
+     conda create -n blank python=3.8
+     ```

+   * Install within the blank environment
+      ```sh
+        conda activate blank
+        conda install -c conda-forge -c resurfemg resurfemg jupyter ipympl
+        ```

+  Option B2: In theory if you want to work, but never develop, as a conda user with the stable version create an empty environment, and install
+   there: